qlik-oss/core-website/docs/getting-started.md

 # Getting Started

-To get started with Frontira and QIX Engine, and lean the basic concepts, a number of examples and tutorials are provided.
+To get started with Frontira and QIX Engine, and learn the basic concepts, a number of examples and tutorials are provided.
 Here, a recommended path through the examples is provided that introduces different concepts step by step.

 The tutorials often contain runnable examples, with source code that is available in separate open source repositories